 - Drink plenty of water to flush out the bladder.

-Contact your doctor if you:
+Call your healthcare team if you:

-- Are unable to urinate
+- Are not able to urinate.

-- Notice bright red blood or an increase in clots in your urine that doesn't become clear after drinking more fluid and resting for 24 hours
+- Notice that your urine isn't becoming clearer after drinking more fluid and resting for 24 hours.

-Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.
+Explore Mayo Clinic studies of tests and procedures to help prevent, detect, treat or manage conditions.